cpriest/hain-plugin-psl/Notes.md

 6. Moving hain plugins to be in < webform > elements of main UI, they would still be run in their own processes but would be able to use electron utilities, they would also still be isolated from the main server, in addition they would be isolated from each other.
 Per @appetizermonster it would probably take a lot of re-working of the code.
+7. Pressing Esc to close hain causes strange window behavior - **Maybe no longer an issue**